 How often does the chorus rehearse?

 The chorus rehearses weekly on Wednesday evenings, from 7:30 until 10 PM.
 We sometimes start at 7PM for choreography and/or craft sessions that focus on refining the craft of barbershop singing.
 Our rehearsal location is 18 Schoolhouse Road, Millstone Twp/Clarksburg, NJ.

-If you would like to sit in on a rehearsal to get a feel for things, please contact Kerrie, Membership Chairperson, at [email protected].
-It's important to contact Kerrie, because we have occasional performances on Wednesdays.
+If you would like to sit in on a rehearsal to get a feel for things, please contact us at [email protected].
+It's important to contact us because we occasionally reschedule our rehearsal day.